 Sometimes companies will send managers or other employees to job fairs instead of recruiters or human resources staff.
 If you really hit it off with an employee, even if that person doesn't work in the department you'd be working in, ask if you could use him or her as a reference.
 This request should be reserved for someone with whom you have a substantial conversation and who is genuinely impressed by your qualifications.

-For lots more information about job hunting, interviewing and résumé writing, see the links on the next page.
+For lots more information about job hunting, interviewing and résumé writing, see the links below.